New to the Harp

 One question to consider when looking into buying a harp is the lever or pedal harp question.
 It might be financially advantageous for you to purchase rather than rent a lever harp, but how soon might you consider switching to a pedal harp?
 Would it be better just to wait for a bit and move up to a pedal harp as soon as possible, or will it be quite a while before your child would be ready to consider making a switch?
 Your harp teacher will be able to provide guidance in this.
 The good news is that harps resell pretty well, so if you do end up buying an instrument and then eventually needing to buy a second one, you will probably be able to sell your first instrument without too much difficulty.

 To throw some very general numbers out there, new lever harps range in price from approximately $1,000 to $6,000 depending on the size and quality of the instrument.
 Used lever harps start around $500 for something quite small.
-New pedal harps usually start around $10,000 and go up from there.
-Used pedal harps are available starting at a bit less, although sometimes a low price means that it is an older instrument that might need extensive work done.
+New pedal harps usually are upwards of $10,000.
+Used pedal harps are available starting at a bit less, although sometimes a surprisingly low price means that it is an older instrument that might need extensive work done.
 For any harp, there is a really wide range in quality, size, and age, as well as additional factors to consider, such as warranties, shipping costs, and potential repairs or maintenance needed.
 As with any major purchase, it’s good to assess what your needs are, both immediate and in the future, and then try to decide what would be best for your personal situation.

 Finding a Harp: Accessories